jqno/equalsverifier/docs/_manual/09-jpa-entities.md

         .verify();
 {% endhighlight %}

 Of course, you only need to include the annotations that you actually use.
-If any of the classes you specify isn't an annotation.
-EqualsVerifier throws an exception.
+If any of the classes you specify isn't an annotation, EqualsVerifier throws an exception.